Bréguet 960 Vultur: Design and development

-On 12 November 1947, Naval Aviation (Aéronavale) issued a specification for a carrier-based attack and anti-submarine aircraft capable of carrying bombs, depth charges, guided missiles, rockets and torpedoes and using rockets to assist its take off.
+On 12 November 1947, Naval Aviation (Aéronavale) issued a specification for a carrier-based attack and anti-submarine aircraft capable of carrying bombs, depth charges, guided missiles, rockets and torpedoes and using rockets to assist its takeoff.
 The aircraft needed to have an endurance of four hours at sea level and be able to reach speeds between 300 and 700 km/h.
 Its landing speed had to be less than 155 km/h and the crew protected by armor.

 Bréguet recognized that the speed requirements were contradictory and could only be met by a mixed-power design that combined a diminutive Armstrong Siddeley Mamba turboprop in the nose with a Rolls-Royce Nene turbojet in the tail.
 The Br 960 Vultur ("Vulture") was a low-wing monoplane with an oval-shaped monocoque fuselage and tricycle landing gear.
 Its two-spar wing featured a swept leading edge and a straight trailing edge which used hydraulic mechanisms to fold vertically.
 The tailplane was similarly swept and had 16° of dihedral.
 There was a 600 L self-sealing fuel tank in the fuselage and a 350 L self-sealing tank in each outer wing panel.
 The aircraft accommodated a pilot and copilot sitting side-by-side in a framed canopy.

 The first prototype was fitted with a 970 shp Mamba I engine and a 21.6 kN Nene 101 turbojet which had its air supplied by ducts in the wing roots.
 The aircraft made its first flight on 4 August 1951 and proved to be very underpowered, so much so that it could not be flown at full load without the Nene running.
 The second prototype incorporated modifications that addressed some of the problems revealed by the flight testing of the earlier aircraft.
 It first flew on 15 September 1952 with more powerful engines, a 1320 shp Mamba III with 1.8 kN of residual thrust and a 22.2 kN Nene.
 Installed on its wingtips were small nacelles; the port one contained a 100 L unprotected fuel tank while the starboard nacelle housed an attack radar.
 The first prototype proved to have poor flying characteristics, but the second aircraft met all of the requirements of the specifications and demonstrated satisfactory carrier catapulting and landing qualities at the Royal Aircraft Establishment's facility at Farnborough Airfield in early 1953 (no French facility was equipped to evaluate those things at that time).
 Both aircraft gave no warning of an impending stall.
 The first prototype was later modified to test engine air blown through slots in the upper surface of the wing intended to improve lift as the Br 963.

 The aircraft was fitted with a single hardpoint below the fuselage that could carry a 1,000 kg (2,200 lb) payload.
 Under the wings were four launchers that could carry two rockets apiece.
 In addition to bombs, the under-fuselage hardpoint was equipped to carry a more powerful search radar in a container.